Pork carnitas make the most amazing tacos ever. Use leftovers with eggs, on nachos or toss them in a taco salad.

-Place the pork, bay and quartered onions in an oven proof dish just barely big enough to hold the ingredients.
+Place the pork, bay, garlic and quartered onions in an oven proof dish just barely big enough to hold the ingredients.
 Make sure there's a bit of extra height so you don't spill hot oil onto your floor (yes, I did that the first time I made these)

 Squeeze the juice of the orange over the pork then nestle the two rinds in with the pork and onions.